bulletmark/html2ft/README.md

 ## Installation and Upgrade

 Python 3.10 or later is required.
-Arch Linux users can install [`html2ft` from the AUR](https://aur.archlinux.org/packages/html2ft) and skip this section.

 The easiest way to install [`html2ft`][html2ft] is to use [`uv tool`][uvtool] (or [`pipx`][pipx] or [`pipxu`][pipxu]) which installs [`html2ft` from